The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 View of the Hike To Brother's Point, Isle of Skye, Scotland

-From the dino footprints, active travelers can embark on a fun hike along the coast to Brother’s Point headland.
-The walk across the unmarked bluff is gorgeous (and boggy in places) and views from the point are spectacular!
+From the dino footprints, embark on a fun hike along the coast to Brother’s Point headland.
+The walk across the unmarked bluff is gorgeous (and boggy in places) and the views are spectacular!
 Allow an additional 1 hour to hike to the headland of Brother’s Point.

 Kilt Rock View from Brother's Point, Isle of Skye, Scotland

 Kilt Rock is a basalt-column cliff that has an uncanny likeness to the pleats of a Scottish kilt.
-When lit just right by the sun, even the coloring of the cliffside resembles a tartan plaid.
+When lit just right by the sun, even the coloring resembles a tartan plaid.

 Flowing from the cliff’s ledge is the marvelous Mealt Falls.
 The waterfall plunges 180 feet down to the sea in one, long, misty stream.